7 Card Gin Rummy Rules

 Player C pays $0.65 to A, $1.15 to B and $0.10 to D: total loss $1.90.

-Player D pays $0.55 to A and $1.05 to B and receives $0.10 from C: total loss $1.50.
+Player D pays $0.55 to A and $1.05 to B and receives $0.10 from C: total loss $1.50. - Only the winner receives the difference in score from each other player.

 Example: with the same scores as above player B wins $2.65 as before but A loses $0.45, C loses just $1.15 and D loses just $1.05.